ShaunCurtis/Shaun.Blazor.CSS/readme.md

 ```

 Run the site.

 It will look a little different, and need a bit of work to fix.
-Go to the Counter page to see the different buttons - Spectre class and Bootstrap class names are very similar.
+Go to the Counter page to see the different buttons - certain Spectre and Bootstrap class names are very similar such as buttons.

 ![spectre buttons](images/spectre-buttons.png)

+## Wrap Up

+There are many ways to deploy and use CSS in Blazor.
+This is one of many, but probably the simplest.

+I've covered Scoped CSS here, though I'm not sure how much I'll use it.